marcocspc/58wq/_posts/2023-02-22-Setting-up-PCSX2-sunshine-streaming.md

 - I used a Debian 11 guest in a proxmox setup;
 - While trying to run PCSX2 in the container, I've got some errors about a few instructions sets that are needed to run the emulator.
 This happened because I've set the CPU to qemu64 (or something like that) and PCSX2 wasn't able to recognize it.
 I've had to then turn off the VM and change the CPU to "host" and the emulator launched as expected;
+- Also after getting SSH access to your VM, completely disable any screen, setting it to "none" in proxmox's settings.
+This is needed to make the containers user the correct VGA;
 - You must disable secure boot (I've taken notes, they are later in the text), or the NVIDIA drivers won't be loaded at the VM startup;
 - This VM uses a passed-through gtx 1060 NVIDIA gpu, so we need to make several tweaks in the code to make the containers work well with this setup.